adarwoo/modbus_relay/docs/user_manual.md

 > [!TIP]
 > The recovery mode can also be ended by pressing the 'EStop reset' push button for another 3s.
-> The device then applies the programmed settings.

 ## EStop mode